EDDIE RODICK ORCHESTRA

 Bob Doszak has been entertaining and supporting Polka music most of his life which is 60 plus years of playing the accordion!
 Born in 1946 in Joliet, Illinois to parents of Slovenian and Polish descent.
 His natural heritage helped instill his style of music.
 Bob grew up in Joliet where he had resided until relocating to Arizona recently.
 The neighborhood where he grew up consisted of mostly Slovenians, Croations and people of Polish descent.
 Across the street from his childhood home was a tavern that always echoed of polka music.
 That is where Bob was first introduced to polka music.
 At the age of 6, Bob started taking accordion lessons.
 At the age of 7, Bob had his first performance with none other than America’s Polka King, Frank Yankovic.
 With the support of his parents, by the age of 8, Bob was the featured accordionist at the Baby Doll Polka Club in Chicago and began playing private parties in Joliet and the surrounding areas.
 Around the age of 14, Bob started his own band, and within a few weeks the band found themselves playing seven nights a week.
 Bob and the band continued this all through Bob’s high school years.

-Bob had been the key organizer of the annual Illinois Polka Festival in which was held in Oakbrook, Naperville, and Schaumburg Illinois, for 27 years.
-Just last year he passed the festival down to his son, Chris, to continue the annual tradition.
+Bob was the key organizer of the annual Illinois Polka Festival for 27 years.
+It’s been held in Oakbrook, Naperville, and Schaumburg Illinois.
+In 2016, Bob passed the festival down to his son, Chris, to continue the annual tradition.
 Bob plays a wide variety of polkas, waltzes, and old-time American standards, and is known to play a few sing-along medleys.